tokland/omreact/README.md

 > Purely functional React components with local state

-React is mostly a functional framework, but it still promotes imperative code since the component updater (`this.setState`) works by performing side-effects. `OmReact` is a thin abstraction layer over React.js to write purely functional React components that hold local state.
+React is mostly a functional framework, but it still promotes imperative code since the component updater (`this.setState`) works by performing side-effects. `OmReact` is a thin abstraction layer over React to write purely functional components that hold local state.

-`OmReact` applies the [Elm architecture](https://guide.elm-lang.org/architecture/) to React components.
-Define a single `update` function that takes an action and returns the new component status (state + async actions).
+`OmReact` applies the [Elm architecture](https://guide.elm-lang.org/architecture/) to React components by defining a **single update** function that takes **actions** and returns **commands** (state + async actions).

 ## Install